damianhakert/damianhakert.github.io/source/_posts/2015-04-14-our-y-combinator-experience.markdown

 image_title: '/images/unsplash/FILENAME.jpg'
 ---

 From January until March 2015 GitLab participated in the winter 2015 batch of Y Combinator.
-We had an awesome time and want to thank the people at Y Combinator, the YC alumni and our fellow batchmates.
+We had an awesome time and want to thank the people at Y Combinator, the YC alumni and our fellow batch-mates.

-I'll try to explain why YC works so well, I think it is peer pressure.
+This got me thinking about why it works so well.
+I think it's peer pressure.

 <!-- more -->

 Many people have posted about what makes YC work.
 ADD LINKS

-Dinners, partners and workshops are great.

-But peer pressure makes yc work.
+The dinners, the partners and the workshops at YC are great, but what makes companies thrive in YC is peer pressure.

 Good founders do things better, you try to pull yourself up to their level.